 How Does A Car Accident Claim Work?
-The Anatomy Of A Personal Injury Claim.
+The Anatomy Of A Personal Injury Lawsuit.

 Personal Injury attorneys are everywhere.
 Just turn on the TV during the day, and you’ll likely see one or more ads promising to fight for you if you’ve been involved in a car accident.
 They promise you won’t pay a fee until they recover your money.
 They demonize insurance companies and warn you that they will take advantage of you.